 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The District's investment in the San Francisco County Treasury and Bank of the West Money Market Funds are not required to be rated, nor have they been rated as of June 30, 2014.
+The District's investment in the San Francisco County Pooled Investment Fund and funds held with the Fiscal Agent are not required to be rated, nor have they been rated, as of June 30, 2016.